 Life cycle

-As with all other insects, a nymph’s “skin” is actually its skeleton (called an exoskeleton), worn on the outside of its body instead of within.
-As it eats and grows increasingly larger, the nymph must shed (molt) the inflexible exoskeleton each time it begins to outgrow it.
-Molting occurs 20 to 30 or more times over a period of three weeks up to three years, depending on the species, with one year being typical.
+As with all other insects, a naiad’s “skin” is actually its skeleton (called an exoskeleton), worn on the outside of its body instead of within.
+As it eats and grows increasingly larger, the naiad must shed (molt) the inflexible exoskeleton each time it begins to outgrow it.
+Molting occurs twenty to thirty or more times over a period of three weeks up to three years, depending on the species, with one year being typical.
+Most species have one or two generations a year.

 Predators